 A narrow view held by many, especially in the Army.
-While we face threats from terrorism today, it does not mean there will not be ‘conventional’ state on state conflicts in the future and we must retain the capability to fight effectively underlined by events -a very unstable Middle East and an increasingly belligerent Russia.
+While we face threats from terrorism today, it does not mean there will not be ‘conventional’ state on state conflicts in the future and we must retain the capability to fight effectively.
+The unstable Middle East and an increasingly belligerent Russia are obvious examples.
 Building carriers is taking the wise long-term view that we can’t predict events.
 We can’t base our defence procurement on the needs of today or a single problem but try to invest in flexible systems such as carriers that give us lots of options in the future.
 Naval power is far from irrelevant to terrorism anyway and carrier-based aircraft have already been used for intelligence gathering and strikes against terrorist targets.

 In Part 2 we will look in more depth at the purpose and roles of the carriers.